-Although it’s hard for us Linux fanatics to delve in the world of Windows, as it seems, we all need to embrace Windows in time to time for some specific tasks.
-Despite all its rewards, Linux is still not the household name among regular computer users, and the chances are that most of your non-technical friends use Windows as their primary system.
-So, if you want to share some standard software or play those latest games, Windows is still the way to go.
-However, we Linux folks can’t shift on Windows permanently and overlook the flexibility Linux has been affording us over the years.
+Although it’s hard for us Linux fanatics to delve into the world of Windows, we all need to embrace Windows from time to time for some specific tasks.
+Despite all its rewards, Linux is still not a household name among regular computer users, and the chances are that most of your non-technical friends use Windows as their primary system.
+So, if you want to share some standard software or play the latest games, Windows is still the way to go.
+However, we Linux folks can’t shift to Windows permanently and overlook the flexibility Linux has been affording us over the years.
 Luckily, a comprehensive set of powerful Windows emulators for Linux exists to make our life more comfortable and allow us to benefit both systems concurrently.

 Best Windows Emulators for Linux